 The Mycenaean acropolis

 Tiryns has been inhabited since Neolithic times, until its destruction by the Argians in the first half of the 5th century.
-Famous are the "Cyclopean" walls, which, according to Homer, the built themselves Cyclops.
-The first mythical king of the city was the product, great grandson of Danaus, or Nafplio.
+Famous are the "Cyclopean" walls, which, according to Homer, the Cyclops built themselves.
+The first mythical king of the city was the Proetus, great grandson of Danaus, or Nafplios .
 The monument for many years was under the ground has a lot of damages.
 However, there have been several successful rehabilitation efforts and the site is now open to visitors.

 It is worth to see